 Like Stripe, PayPal allows you to customize your invoices, though to a limited degree.
 If nothing else, you can add a custom logo to your invoice.
 Unlike Stripe, PayPal allows you to bill multiple customers at the same time, without any additional cost or monthly fees.
 Plus you can attach additional files alongside the invoice.

 Though Stipe is more aesthetically customizable, Paypal offers more core functions, chief of which is the ability to invoice multiple clients.

 PayPal vs Stripe Payment Options

 It’s really important, in the interest of your business, not to shut any customer due to their payment choice.
 You need a payment solution that is robust enough to accommodate just about anybody.
-Stripe and PayPal both have robust payment options, though with slight variations.
+They both have robust payment options, though with slight variations.

 Stripe accepts credit/debit card payment from literally all major card payment solution providers.
 This includes Visa, MasterCard, American Express, to name but a few.
 Even more, it is compatible with several wallets in the market.

-Stripe also has a local payment solution, compatible with ACH Credit transfer, Alipay, Giropay etc. Your customers can’t run out of options with Stripe.
+They also have a local payment solution, compatible with ACH Credit transfer, Alipay, Giropay etc. Your customers can’t run out of options with Stripe.